FrankBeatrice/blog0-template/about/index.md

 • I am a person that writes stuff.
 • I am a polygot.

-I am a person who should have started doing what he loved when he was younger.
+definitely should have started doing what he loved when he was younger.

 Software Engineer-Strategist-Writer-Critque-skeptic-dreamer